OSable/OSableGamingOptimiserWin10/README.md

 You can trust OSable's scripts as we have open-sourced them all.
 This means all the code is open for scrutiny from the general public- including yourself if you so desire.
 We recommend checking scripts before running them.

 Thank You, we hope you like our tool!
-More information is avaliable on our website: OSable.tech.
+More information is avaliable on our website: OSable.net.

 --
 Kind Regards,